- About Us

 - "Whole virus" vaccines contain the entire killed virus.
 This includes its inactivated core genetic material.
 This technology allows them to be made from pathogenic viruses rather than genetically modified or "lookalike" strains – hence their enhanced cross-protection.
 Whole virus vaccines are too pathogenic to grow using traditional egg-based methods (while growing, they kill the eggs), so have to be grown in cell culture - a promising technique for the future.

-The above technologies therefore make up a hierarchy of killed vaccines, that is decreasingly specific to the strains from which the vaccine is made, and that provides increasing cellular (or CD4) immunity, and therefore potentially increased cross-protection.
+The above technologies therefore make up a hierarchy of killed vaccines, that is decreasingly specific to the strains from which the vaccine is made, and that provides increasing cellular (T-cell, or CD4) immunity, and therefore potentially increased cross-protection.

 - Live attenuated vaccines (FLUENZ) which create local immunity in the upper respiratory tract, and are currently recommended for children.